koor-tech/handbook.koor.tech/docs/handbook/people-ops/holidays-pto.md

 ##### Slack Commands

-- /pto-roots ooo Create an OOO event.
+- `/pto-roots ooo` - Create an OOO event.
-- /pto-roots me View your OOO dashboard to edit, add or remove OOO events.
+- `/pto-roots me` - View your OOO dashboard to edit, add or remove OOO events.
-- /pto-roots whosout See upcoming OOO for everyone in the channel where this command is used.
+- `/pto-roots whosout` - See upcoming OOO for everyone in the channel where this command is used.
-- /pto-roots @username Check if a particular person is OOO and if they are, see which of your co-workers are covering for them.
+- `/pto-roots @username` - Check if a particular person is OOO and if they are, see which of your co-workers are covering for them.
-- /pto-roots feedback This is your direct line to support.
+- `/pto-roots feedback` - This is your direct line to support.
 At any time, use this command to report bugs or share your thoughts on how the product can be improved or what's working well.
-- /pto-roots help A top-level look at PTO by Roots items that you may need help with, and how to receive help.
+- `/pto-roots help` - A top-level look at PTO by Roots items that you may need help with, and how to receive help.
-- /pto-roots settings This is where you modify your profile and calendar settings.
+- `/pto-roots settings` - This is where you modify your profile and calendar settings.
 This is also where you opt-in and out-put for reminders, including monthly messages prompting you to consider what PTO you may take this month.

 ##### Additional Features